-Now, this is the downside about the airline.
+Now, this is the downside to the airline.
 It's more than frustrating when it came to making the payment!
 First, the website required the crappy Internet Explorer in order for the payment section to work.
 Next, when I clicked the button to make the payment, the page went error.
 It took quite a number of times before the payment finally went through.
 Subsequently, I received the email and my trip was confirmed.
 Selection of seat was part of the fees so no issue with that.
 The airline blocked out the front and emergency row and apparently give them to passengers on first come first serve basis.

 Here are some photos of the website: